 FLOCERT offers Licensees an adapted certification scheme that fits smaller companies' structures whilst still providing Fairtrade Certification's usual reliability and quality.
+This option is only available for customers that were categorized as Small Licensees before June 30th, 2025.

 Fairtrade Licensees who comply with all of the following requirements may benefit from FLOCERT's special "Small Licensee" certification: